ROCm/omniperf/src/docs-2.x/analysis.md

 ### Features

-- All of Omniperf's built-in metrics.
+- __Derived metrics__: All of Omniperf's built-in metrics.
-- Multiple runs base line comparison.
+- __Baseline comparison__: Compare multiple runs in a side-by-side manner.
-- Metrics customization: pick up subset of build-in metrics or build your own profiling configuration.
+- __Metric customization__: Isolate a subset of built-in metrics or build your own profiling configuration.
-- Kernel, gpu-id, dispatch-id filters.
+- __Filtering__: Hone in on a particular kernel, gpu-id, and/or dispatch-id via post-process filtering.

 Run `omniperf analyze -h` for more details.